-Products Programme Solutions Services As people become more Assurant can create tailor- Our propositions to clients are dependent on connectivity and made product and service highly flexible and can range from technology, we design, create, programmes across a range of a full "turn-key" solution through and manage various products consumer markets to offer an to an individual outsourced that meet consumer needs end-to-end packaged solution. service. within a connected and mobile life.
-No two businesses are the same Our product philosophy is to and we believe that offering flexibility to suit our clients' continually innovate and deliver needs, has always been, and will the type of solutions that meet continue to be paramount to a consumers ever changing needs. successful business relationship.
-All our products are distributed by well-known brands throughout the UK and across Europe.
-What we offer:] Mobile Device Protection Connected Living Sales Support and Consultancy "The Hubb" Extended Warranty Digital Consumption Outsourced Customer Servicing Digital Secure Lifestyle Bundles Fraud Investigation Airport Lounge Access Supply Chain Management Mobile Security Brokering
+Products Programme Solutions Services As people become more Assurant can create tailor- AGL propositions to clients are dependent on connectivity and made product and service highly flexible and can range from technology, AGL designs, programmes across a range of a full "turn-key" solution through creates, and manages various consumer markets to offer an to an individual outsourced products that meet consumer end-to-end packaged solution. service. needs within a connected and mobile life.
+No two businesses are the same וווטטונפ נוופ. and AGL believes that offering AEG's product philosophy is to flexibility to suit its clients' needs, continually innovate and deliver has always been, and will continue the type of solutions that meet to be paramount to a successful consumers ever changing needs. business relationship.
+All products are distributed by well-known brands.
+1 What AGL offers: Mobile Device Protection Connected Living Sales Support and Consultancy Digital Secure • "The Hubb" Outsourced Customer Servicing Airport Lounge Access Lifestyle Bundles Fraud Investigation